enigmosity/learn-aws/developer-associate/exam-questions.md

     - afterinstall hook is supported with in-place deployment and blue/green in case of replacement instances
     - directory for storing scripts to be executed in hooks should be at root level of the EC2 instance.
     - 'runas is an optional parameter in the hooks section
+- deployment to on-premise do not use IAM instance profiles

 ## ELB